-For most apps, if you want, you can tap Home button (green)as shown below instead of the Overview button.
+For most apps, if you want, you can tap the Home button (green), as shown below, to quickly exit the app.

 Step 3: Tap the pin icon on the app

 Now, you are in the overview page as shown above.
-This page used to be called recent apps page, which lists the apps you used.
+This page used to be called the Recents apps page, which lists the apps you used.

 For the last app in the list, you can find the pin icon as shown above.
 Tap the icon to pin this app to your phone screen.

-Step 4: Set whether you want to use lock screen password protect the screen pinning
+Step 4: Set whether you want to use the lock screen password to protect unpinning